-Thomas W. Furphy
+Thomas W. Furphy Age: 57 Director Since: 2019

 Mr. Furphy, a graduate of Hartwick College, currently serves as Chief Executive Officer and Managing Director of Consumer Equity Partners, a venture capital and venture development firm.
 He also serves as Chairman and Chief Executive Officer of Replenium, Inc., a private e-commerce software company.
-Prior to that, Mr. Furphy served as Vice President of Consumables and AmazonFresh at Amazon.com, Inc. from 2005 to 2009, where he was responsible for the underlying strategy, development and execution of the company's grocery and health and beauty businesses.
+Since July 2023, Mr. Furphy has served as a Luminary (senior advisor) to Accenture, a Dublin company that specializes in information technology services and consulting.
+Previously, Mr. Furphy served as Vice President of Consumables and AmazonFresh at Amazon.com, Inc. from 2005 to 2009, where he was responsible for the underlying strategy, development and execution of the company's grocery and health and beauty businesses.
 Prior to Amazon, Mr. Furphy was the founder and Chief Executive Officer of Notiva, a leading provider of web-based trade settlement software for retailers and their trading partners.
-Prior to Notiva, from 1991 to 1999, he held various senior management roles at Wegmans Food Markets, Inc. Mr. Furphy previously served as Chairman and Chief Executive Officer of Ideoclick, Inc., a full service ecommerce private agency.
+Prior to Notiva, from 1991 to 1999, he held various senior management roles at Wegmans Food Markets, Inc. Mr. Furphy previously served as Chairman and Chief Executive Officer of Ideoclick, Inc., a fullservice ecommerce private agency.
 He also previously served as a board member of BevyUp, a private digital retail-selling platform, which was acquired by Nordstrom in March 2018.
 He previously served as a board member of Fairway Group Holdings Corp., a private parent company of Fairway Market, a grocery store operator.